Skip to main content

 Please note that offers are subject to interview.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 7.0 overall with no element lower than 6.5 (TOEFL 87), or equivalent.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.

 Placements